suhdev/typescript-react-draggable/README.md

 # react-draggable

-A library that provides four React components including:
+A library that provides Draggable and Zoomable React components written in TypeScript:
 1. Draggable: adds drag behavior to its child component given that the child component is an HTMLElement with arbitrary content.
 2. SVGDraggable: adds drag behavior to its child component given that the given component is an SVG component.
 3. Zoomable: adds zoom behavior to HTML components.